 Uses and disclosures with your written approval

-Some uses and disclosures of your PHI can be made only with your written approval, unless otherwise permitted or required by law (described in the next section).
+We can make some uses and disclosures of your PHI only with your written approval, unless law otherwise permits or requires it (described in the next section).
 You may revoke this approval in writing anytime, unless the health system relies on the disclosure shown in the approval.

-Examples of uses and disclosures that may only be made with your written approval are:
+Examples of uses and disclosures we may only make with your written approval are:

-- AIDS- or HIV-related information, mental-health or substance-abuse treatment information only with written approval as required by applicable state law or federal regulations unless the law permits or limits otherwise
+- AIDS- or HIV-related information, mental-health or substance-abuse treatment information only with written approval as required by law or regulation unless the law permits or limits otherwise

-- Marketing purposes and if we will receive any financial payment from a third party for marketing.
-We will tell you that in the approval form.
+- Marketing purposes.
+We will tell you if we will receive payment from a third party for marketing.

-- Psychotherapy notes only with a specific approval signed by you or your legal representatives, following applicable state law or federal regulations
+- Psychotherapy notes only with an approval signed by you or your legal representatives, following applicable law or regulation

-Great River Health Systems may contact you to raise funds but you have a right to opt out of receiving such communications by calling Great River Health Systems’ Public Relations Department at 319-768-3300.
+We may contact you to raise funds, but you may opt out of receiving such communications by calling Marketing and Public Relations at 319-768-3300.
 We will promptly honor your request unless we have already sent a communication to you.
-If you provide approval for the disclosure of your health information, you may revoke it anytime by giving us notice according to our approval policy.
-Your revocation will not be effective for uses and disclosures made in reliance on your prior approval.
+If you provide approval for the disclosure of your PHI, you may revoke it anytime by giving us notice according to our approval policy.
+Your revocation will not be effective for uses and disclosures made in reliance on your approval.

-You have the following rights about medical information we maintain about you:
+You have the following rights about the PHI we maintain:

 Right to inspect and request a copy.
-You have the right to inspect and request a copy of your medical information that may be used in making decisions about your care.
-This medical information is contained in a designated record set by Great River Health Systems.
-This usually includes medical and billing records, but does not include psychotherapy notes.
+You have the right to inspect and request a copy of your PHI to use in making care decisions.
+We keep this PHI in a designated record that usually includes medical and billing records, but does not include psychotherapy notes.

 If we maintain the information electronically and you ask for an electronic copy, we will provide the information to you in the format you requested, assuming it is readily producible.
 If we cannot readily produce the record in the format you request, we will produce it in another readable electronic form we agree to.

 If you request a copy of the information, we may charge a fee for the costs of copying, mailing and other supplies associated with your request.
-The cost of providing an electronic copy of information from your electronic medical record will be limited to the labor cost and cost of supplies to prepare the electronic copy.
-If you want to inspect your records, we may charge a fee for the inspection that reflects staff time in pulling the records and participating in the inspection.
+We will limit the cost of providing an electronic copy of information from your electronic medical record to labor and supplies.
+If you want to inspect your records, we may charge an inspection fee that reflects staff time in pulling the records and participating in the inspection.

-We may deny your request to inspect or obtain a copy in limited circumstances.
-If you are denied access to medical information, you may request that the denial be reviewed.
-Another licensed health care professional chosen by Great River Health Systems will review your request and the denial.
+We may deny your request to inspect or receive a copy in limited circumstances.
+If we deny your access to PHI, you may choose another licensed health care professional to review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 Right to request amendment.
-If you think medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
-You have the right to request an amendment for as long as the information is kept by or for Great River Health Systems and is contained in Great River Health Systems’ designated record set.
+If you think PHI we have is incorrect or incomplete, you may ask us to change the information.
+You have the right to request an amendment for as long as we keep the information in a designated record set.

-To request an amendment, you must contact the Privacy Officer so a Health Information Request for Amendment form can be mailed to you.
-The form must be filled out and returned to the Privacy Officer.
+To request an amendment, you must contact Health Information Management.
+We will mail a Health Information Request for Amendment form to you.
+You must complete this form and return it to the Privacy Officer.
 You must provide a reason that supports your request.

 - Is accurate and complete

-- Is not part of the information that you would be permitted to inspect and copy
+- Is not part of the information you can inspect and copy

-- Is not part of the medical information kept by Great River Health Systems
+- Is not part of the PHI we keep

 - Was not created by us, unless the person or entity that created the information is no longer available to make that amendment

 Right to an accounting of disclosures.
-You have the right to request an accounting of disclosures.
-This accounting is a list of the disclosures we or one of our business associates have made about your medical information.
+You have the right to request a list of the disclosures our business associates or we have made about your PHI.
 An accounting from paper records will not include disclosures for treatment, payment and health care operations.
 An accounting from your electronic medical record will include disclosures for treatment, payment and health care operations for three years before the request.

 The first accounting of disclosures you request in a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
-We will tell you the cost involved and you may choose to withdraw or modify your request before any costs are incurred.
+We will tell you the cost involved and you may choose to withdraw or modify your request before you incur costs.

 Right to request restrictions.
-You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
-You also have the right to request a limit on the medical information we disclose about you to someone involved in your care or in the payment for your care, like a family member or friend.
-For example, you may request that your spouse or child involved in your care not receive some information about your condition.
+You have the right to request a restriction on the PHI we use or disclose for treatment, payment or health care operations.
+You also have the right to request a limit on the PHI we disclose to someone involved in your care or in the payment for your care, like a family member or friend.
+For example, you may request your spouse or child involved in your care not receive some information about your condition.

-We are not required to agree to your request, unless the disclosure is to a health plan or other payer to carrying out payment or health care operations and you have paid for the services in full.
-For other requests for restrictions, if we agree, we will comply with your request unless the information is needed to provide emergency treatment to you.
+We are not required to agree to your request, unless the disclosure is to a health plan or other payer to carry out payment or health care operations, and you have paid for the services in full.
+If we agree to other restriction requests, we will comply unless we need the information to provide you with emergency treatment.

-To request restrictions, you may call the Health Information Management Director at 319-768-1960, and request a form or send a written request that includes:
+To request restrictions, you may call Health Information Management at 319-768-1900, and request a form or send a written request that includes: